erikt/MiamiStateMachine/README.md

 is `StateMachine`.
 I have been going back and forth regarding these names and they could definitely be improved.

+Suggestions and or PRs welcome, but remember: *kindness before code*.

 ## Author
 Copyright &copy; 2022 Erik Tjernlund <erik@tjernlund.net>